leansofttech/demo2-git/README.md

 > After git add and git commit use the following
 > git push -u origin <feature name> // to push your feature change into github, -u allow to skip everything after u later.
 > On github create a merge request and assign a reviewer for the the changes you want to be merge into main branch

+#how to add reviewers and assignees to github?
+#how to do continuous integration in github?